All types of eviction actions are moving forward in Maryland. Check the Court’s website for updates: https://mdcourts.gov/coronavirusupdate

-The CDC has provided an eviction defense for some renters through Dec.
-31, 2020.
-Please find more information about this CDC Order in our frequently asked questions , which is based on information known to the Public Justice Center as it may apply in Maryland at this time.
+The CDC has provided an eviction defense for some renters, which has recently been extended through July 31, 2021.
+Please find more information about this CDC Order in our frequently asked questions, which is based on information known to the Public Justice Center as it may apply in Maryland at this time.
 Anyone faced with eviction should seek legal advice and not rely on this information.
 Legal services providers are available in Baltimore City and throughout the state.

 If you are a tenant and a victim of an illegal lockout or illegal eviction in Baltimore City during this crisis please visit the Court Commissioner’s office to press criminal charges: